KareemMoneeam/ATmega32-ADC_Driver/README.md

 **Getting Started**

-To start using this ADC driver, clone this repository, and refer to the example code and detailed documentation provided in the "docs" folder.
+To start using this ADC driver, clone this repository, and refer to the example code.
 Enjoy precise ADC readings with minimal effort!

 **Contributions**